Tampa Bay Thrillers

 The Tampa Bay Thrillers were a franchise in the Continental Basketball Association (CBA) from 1984–1987.
 They won back-to-back championships in 1984–85 and 1985–86.
 At the end of the 1986–87 CBA regular season the team relocated to Rapid City, South Dakota, and went on to win a third consecutive CBA title.

 History

 1984–85 season

 In the team's inaugural season, head coach Bill Musselman led the Thrillers to a 35-13 record with a roster featuring Coby Dietrick, Sidney Lowe, Brian Martin, Freeman Williams, Ronnie Valentine, Charles Jones, and Perry Moss.
-With and advertising budget somewhere between $50,000 and $100,000, the team set a regular season record of 2,946 fans per game that first year.
+With an advertising budget somewhere between $50,000 and $100,000, the team set a regular season record of 2,946 fans per game that first year.
 Their cheerleaders were called the Thrillseekers, and dressed in top hats, tails and long black stockings.
 The Thrillers' original owner was Jeff Rosenberg, a Sarasota restaurateur, who marketed the team heavily.